 Risk Factors For Ovarian Cancer

-There are various risk factors that are associated with an increased chance of colon cancer:
+Various risk factors are associated with an increased chance of colon cancer:

 1. Genetic predisposition